1 August, 2019

-A new role for blockchain technology has come to light recently, thanks to a team of three faculty members at China’s Tsinghua University.
+A new role for blockchain technology has come to light, thanks to a team of three faculty members at China’s Tsinghua University.

 The team submitted a patent application in April—revealed last week—which outlines the use of blockchain to preserve cultural heritage.